How to Care for Your Engagement Ring

 It’s true what they say, “Diamonds are forever”, but there are a few caveats to that statement.
 To make sure your new best friend truly lasts a lifetime you’ll wanna make sure it’s cared for properly!
 Here are five things you should be doing to care for your engagement ring:

 (Note: Some links are affiliate links)

 While your ring is made of metal and stone, remember that your engagement ring is still a fragile piece of jewelry and should be treated with care.
 While some cleaning solutions might be great for diamonds, they could be too harsh for other metals or stones that your ring is made up of.

-Here’s what jewelry experts recommend: Clean your ring often using gentle dish soap (like Dawn), warm water and a soft bristle toothbrush that’s reserved specifically for your ring.
+Here’s what jewelry experts recommend: Clean your ring often using gentle dish soap, warm water and a soft bristle toothbrush that’s reserved specifically for your ring.
 Remember to stay away from or plug the drain when you clean it so that you don’t accidentally drop it down!
 Use a gentle dabbing (not scrubbing!) motion to clean crevices and carefully remove dirt/oils.
 Scrubbing could potentially cause scratches, so remember to be gentle!
-Once you’re done carefully rinse your ring and dry with a lint free cloth.
+Once you’re done carefully rinse your ring and dry with a lint-free cloth.